 In addition to the normal certification audits, we have developed certification protocols for Corona due diligence and hygiene (what is sometimes referred to as COVID-Free certification).
 There is a general corona due diligence audit as well as sector-specific solutions (hotels, restaurants, airlines, retail, …).
 Contact us to discuss!

-This page was updated on May 12, 2020.
+This page was updated on July 1, 2020.
+Changes made relate to the following scheme: FSSC 22000.
 The information is very much subject to change as the situation unfolds.
 Please check back regularly.

 Even during this extreme situation, the requirements of the accreditation bodies and the scheme owners must be complied with.
 We recommend all certified sites to familiarize themselves with the provisions made and, in doubt, to contact their account manager.

 WHAT ARE THE CONSEQUENCES IF AN AUDIT CANNOT BE CARRIED OUT ON TIME?
 CAN THE REGULAR AUDIT BE REPLACED BY A REMOTE AUDIT?

 Different exceptions apply to the different schemes and standards.
 As the situation is still developing, further exceptions may be introduced in the coming days and weeks.